 When can I retire?

 You can retire and receive your LGPS benefits in full once you have attained age 65.
-The Scheme also makes provisions for the early payment of your LGPS benefits and these are detailed in the sections on Ill Health and Early Retirement on pages 12 to 15.
+The Scheme also makes provisions for the early payment of your LGPS benefits and these are detailed in the sections on Ill Health and Early Retirement.

 In addition to your LGPS benefits, you may also qualify for a state retirement pension paid by the government from State Pension age.

-A new single tier, flat rate State Pension has been introduced for people who reach State Pension age on or after 6 April 2016.
+A single tier, flat rate State Pension has been introduced for people who reach State Pension age on or after 6 April 2016.
 It replaces the basic and additional State Pension that is payable to people who reached State Pension age before 6 April 2016.
 You will be able to claim the new State Pension when you reach State Pension age if you’re:

 a man born on or after 6 April 1951